drewbarontini/tmcss-slides/book.md

 </div>
 ```

+The `.container` doesn't need to know what's in it by altering its styles to accommodate the `.dropdown`.
+Instead, the `.dropdown` says, "Hey!
+I'm here, deal with it."

 That's a brief look at the naming conventions and structure that our team uses,
 and hopefully it's a useful example that you can work off of.
 We borrowed a lot
 of ideas from great methodologies created by insanely smart people.
+Things like:

 - OOCSS
 - BEM